disarah/15-466-f24-base4/README.md

 Design: My game is about a raccoon spending a day in New York.

-Text Drawing: The in game text is defined in Script.cpp and rendered at runtime.
+Text Drawing: The text for this game is precomputed and rendered at runtime using code adapted from Qiru Hu's Font.cpp/hpp (with permission!).
+Using both the TextureProgram script by Jim McCann which we covered in class, I then render the texture in the blender scene as fixed to the screen.

 (TODO: how does the text drawing in this game work?
-Is text precomputed?
-Rendered at runtime?
 What files or utilities are involved?)

-Choices: (TODO: how does the game store choices and narrative?
-How are they authored?
-Anything nifty you want to point out?)

-I also composed a small 15 bar song that plays in the background.
+Choices: The game stores choices in Story.cpp/hpp.
+Since there are only three endings and no additional variables/inventory, I just hardcoded all the possible body text responses using a struct of string vectors.

 Screen Shot: